uiucseclab/HeapFuzz/README.md

 ### Tracing Memory
 At this point we can trace heap allocations and frees.
 We can follow those traces to determine if an application is doing something wrong.

+### Handling File Inputs
+For binaries that operate on files, we start them using the fork server and between runs we swap out the file that is read in by the program.
+This lets us test for errors in programs that allocate memory based on file inputs.

+# Authors
+enjhnsn2
+chlopec2
+ljhsiun2